BrookTsui/BrookTsui.github.io/_pages/interest.md

 ![tupian](catgr.jpg)

 # Quantum Field Thoery

+The above two are both the physics somehow transcending the standard model.
+However, beyond SM does not mean beyond the quantum field theory, which, being a frame, is valid across a vast range.
+Essentially, in the discussing of dark matters and neutrinos we have been using QFT throughout.

-As A. Zee said, QFT is not only a huge branch of physics but also a powerful tool and a universal perspective for almost everthing.
-By
+As an effective theory, QFT has a rich structure.
+It is not only a huge branch of physics but also a powerful tool and a universal perspective for almost everthing.

-It is a mature subject that one can use a systematic way to operate

-There are many unknown and unsolved problems in QFT, which make it
+There are many unknown and unsolved problems in QFT, like [the Yang–Mills existence and mass gap problem](https://en.wikipedia.org/wiki/Yang%E2%80%93Mills_existence_and_mass_gap), axiomizing the QFT by algebra, hierarchy problem, quantum entanglement nature.

-This
-Soliton, instanton, AQFT

-Quote witten, we have yet to understand the quantum field theory.
+My interest is on the AQFT as well as the quantum entanglement.

+to say nothing of the long-range entanglement

+The Reeh-Schlieder theorem, we can

-I have read an answer by Xiaogang Wen
+I have read an answer by Xiaogang Wen about the necessity of the 'gauge,' which may also result from the long-range entanglement property of QFT.

+To deepen our understanding of QFT.
+We can think

 # Black Hole Thermodynamics & Gravity/Gauge Duality
 The pioneering work done by Bekenstein and Hawking has opened the vista to a brand new physical world, where quantum marries gravity.